icon-project/goloop/doc/icon_chainscore_api.md

 ### getDelegation

-Returns the delegation status of a given `address`.
+Returns the delegation status of the given `address`.

 ```python
 def getDelegation(address: Address) -> dict: